vphanibhushanreddy/vphanibhushanreddy/README.md

-Hi, I'm Phani Vemi, a passionate Full Stack Developer/Sol.
-Architect who have always  trying to focus on solving problems for customers irrespective of technology stack.
+Hi, I'm Phani Vemi, a passionate engineer who have always  trying to focus on solving problems for customers irrespective of technology stack.

 I'm also an avid supporter of open-source softwares and have been supporter of Fedora at one point.
 Currently, following the various trends in terms of Cloud/IoT development